 A custom attribution model based on your buyer behavior and GTM strategy gives you a more accurate view of your customer journey.

-Through self-reported attribution, analyzing your closed-won accounts for touchpoints, and focusing on attribution as a tool to measure efficiency, you better understand what's driving conversions and contributing to your marketing ROI — and what's not.
+Through self-reported attribution, analyzing your closed-won accounts for touchpoints, and focusing on attribution as a tool to measure efficiency, you gain a clearer picture of what drives conversions and contributes to your marketing ROI.

-Companies like Mimecast, Greenhouse, and Medallia use UserGems to reach their revenue goals quickly and efficiently.
+Companies like Mimecast, Greenhouse, and Medallia use UserGems to build pipeline from high-fit, in-market buyers without adding headcount.